Skip to content

 Departmental Salt Museum

-White gold, a fascinating story to discover at the Salt Museum
+White gold, a fascinating story to discover at the Salt Museum.

 Introduction

-Located in the picturesque village of Marsal, the Departmental Salt Museum invites you on an exciting dive into the history of this precious mineral which has shaped the economy and daily life of the inhabitants for centuries.
-This unique museum, installed in a Vauban fortification, tells you the history of salt, from its extraction to its vital role in the societies of yesteryear, including its many uses, from the preservation of food to its importance as currency.
+This unique museum, installed in a Vauban fortification, tells you the history of salt, from its extraction to its vital role in the societies of yesteryear, including its many uses, from the conservation of food to its importance as currency||An astonishing museum, where past, nature and culture crystallize.

 The events